During the semester

 If you have a student who requires captioning or video description on videos from a publisher, YouTube, Vimeo, or another third-party source, ATAC will work with you to get those videos captioned and described as needed.

-If you have created your own videos (of you talking or of narrated PowerPoints), they are automatically mechanically captioned when you upload them to Kaltura.
-These captions are normally fairly good but it is important to take a look and make sure they are accurate and not embarrassing.
+If you have created your own videos (of you on camera talking or narrating PowerPoints), they are automatically mechanically captioned when you upload them to Kaltura.
+These captions are normally fairly good if you speak clearly but it is important to check and make sure they are accurate and not embarrassing.

 Editing captions